smirnoff09/Data205/README.md

 # Data205

-### QUICK NOTE ABOUT THE CODING!
+##### QUICK NOTE ABOUT THE CODING!
 I DID THE PROJECT IN JUPYTERLABS.
-TOWRDS THE END EVERYHTING KIND OF BROKE AND I HAD TO UNINSTALL AND REINSTALL CONDA.
+TOWRDS THE END EVERYHTING KIND OF BROKE AND I HAD TO UNINSTALL AND REINSTALL CONDA (I TOOK SCREENSHOTS OF ALL MY VISUALIZATIONS JUST IN CASE).
 DOING THAT DID something AND WHEN I GOT THE CODE BACK IN AND RERAN ALL THE CELLS, SOME OF THEM  DIDN'T WORK EVEN THOUGH THEY WORKED JUST FINE IN THE FIRST PLACE.
 I DON'T KNOW WHAT WENT WRONG AND I DIDN'T REALLY HAVE TIME TO FIX THEM SO THE CODE YOU SEE IS THE ORIGINAL CODE AND ALL OF THE ERRORS WERE NOT PRESENT IN THE ORIGINAL DOCUMENT.

 THE TEETH, THE BRAIN, AND THE SOCIOECONOMIC INEQUALITIES?